DaiseyCode/lmwrapper/README.md

 def load_dataset() -> list:
     """Load some toy task"""
-    return ["France", "China", "United States", "India"]
+    return ["France", "United States", "China"]

 def make_prompts(data) -> list[LmPrompt]:
     """Make some toy prompts for our data""" return [
         LmPrompt(
-            f"What is the capital of {country}?",
+            f"What is the capital of {country}?
+Answer with just the city name.", max_tokens=10,
-            max_tokens=10,
             temperature=0,
             cache=True,